OpenTable APIopentable.ca ↗

 Does OpenTable have an official developer API?+

-What does `get_restaurant_availability` return and how specific is it?+
+What does `get_restaurant_availability` return and how specific are the time slots?+